Somaiya-XI/capstoneprj/README.md

 python manage.py runserver
 ```

-Open your web browser and visit http://localhost:8000 and login using the admin credentials
+Open your web browser and visit http://localhost:8000 and create a new superuser or login using the admin credentials